Kasakela chimpanzee community: Tarzan

 Tarzan (b.
 October 1999) is Patti's fourth oldest son.
 His father was Frodo, making him Titan's full brother.

 Tom

 Tom (b.
 March 2001) is Tanga's first son, fathered by Kris.

 Tabora

 Tabora (b.
 2007) is Tanga's first daughter.
 Her father is Ferdinand.

 S-family

 Sparrow

 Sparrow (b.
 1958) is the oldest female and matriarch of the family.
-She has had seven offspring which include four sons, Sheldon, Steve, Spud and Sinbad and three daughters, Sandi, Barbet and Schweini.
-Of her seven offspring four are still alive which include, Sandi, Sheldon, Sinbad and Schweini.
+She has had seven offspring, including four sons (Sheldon, Steve, Spud and Sinbad) and three daughters (Sandi, Barbet and Schweini).
+Four of the seven are alive: Sandi, Sheldon, Sinbad and Schweini.
 Her son Sheldon became the alpha male of the Kasekela community in 2004.
 Steve (born 1989) and Spud (born 1996) both died in infancy.

 Sandi

 Sandi (b.
 October 1973) is Sparrow's oldest daughter and first offspring.
 Sandi is one of the shyer females of the Gombe chimpanzees.
 She grew up within the community but her mother was not social and as a result, she still has a timid nature.
 Sandi is still close to her mother, Sparrow, and the two prefer each other's company rather than anyone else's.
 Sandi was very nervous of large groups of chimpanzees within the community and often prevented her offspring from playing with the others.
 However, she has become much more confident and her offspring have thrived.

 Sandi has five offspring which include two daughters, Sherehe and Samwise and two sons, Sampson and Siri who are both sired by Apollo.